Join us for an adventure in flavor!

 • If you want to use only one or two types of meat, that’s fine.
 Just use the same total amount.
 It was originally cooked with small game like squirrel and possum!

-• Use whatever veggies you have on hand that day.
+• I use whatever veggies I have on hand that day.

-• Add a dash of liquid smoke to enhance the smokiness (or if you don’t have access to smoked meat).
+• Some days I add a dash of liquid smoke to enhance the smokiness (or if I don’t have access to smoked meat).

 • Some variations have potatoes, which make it even thicker.